-There will be 3 virtual laboratory weeks where you will follow a provided protocol and take a more "virtual hands-on" approach to demonstrating our understanding of the course material, exercise critical thinking, generate hypotheses and communicate your findings.
+There will be 3 laboratory weeks where you will follow a provided protocol and take a more "hands-on" approach to demonstrating our understanding of the course material, exercise critical thinking, generate hypotheses and communicate your findings.
 These exercises may require additional time to complete outside of the designated practical session.

-c) Final Paper (15% of final grade)
+c) Final Lab Report (20% of final grade)

-For this assignment you will work independently to complete a formal laboratory report based on an analysis similar to one you will do as part of the extracellular data lab.
+For this assignment you will work independently to complete a formal laboratory report based on an analysis similar to one you will do as part of the extracellular data analysis lab.
 You will demonstrate essential skills relating to information literacy, experimental approach, data analysis, and scientific communication, which we will work on building in labs and tutorial.
 Detailed assignment guidelines will be posted on Quercus later in the term.

-Summer-2021-NROB61- SYLLABUS V.1 - Last Updated 07-May
+Winter-2022-NROB61- SYLLABUS V.1 - Last Updated 07-Jan